mradrianhh/MIPS-vm/MIPS-vm-v2.0/README.md

 ## Introduction

-The goal of this project is to evaluate a PoC software-archicture design for implementing an emulated computer.
+The goal of this project is to evaluate a PoC software-archicture design for implementing an emulated MIPS R3000 computer.
 When reached, we hope to have a design where you can run the virtual machine and provide it a binary file.
 The machine will then upload the binary data into it's virtual memory and begin execution.

 At this moment, the project attempts to emulate a computer consisting only of a CPU, a clock and some memory.
 The computer has a very simplified instruction set whose only aim is to accomodate testing of the architecture.